JohanChane/clashtui/README.md

 ### Importing Links

--   In the Profile area, press `i` to input Name (try to avoid suffixes) and Uri (URL or file path).
+- Import profile: In the `Profile` area, press `i` to input Name (preferably without suffix) and Uri (url or file path).
--   Press `a` to update all Profile dependencies.
+- Update profile: Press `a` to update all resources dependent on the Profile.
 By default, it uses its own proxy for updates.
-If tun mode or system proxy is enabled and there are no available nodes, stop the mihomo service first (StopClashService in the ClashSrvCtl tab), then update.
+If tun mode or system proxy is enabled and there are no available nodes, stop the mihomo service first (ClashSrvCtl Tab's StopClashService), then update.
--   Press `Enter` to select the Profile.
+- Select profile: Press `Enter` to select the Profile.
--   Enter `http://127.0.0.1:9090/ui` in your browser.
-Assuming your mihomo configuration has already set up the UI-related fields, [refer here](https://wiki.metacubex.one/config/general/#_7).
+- Open mihomo ui: Enter `http://127.0.0.1:9090/ui` in the browser.
+Provided your mihomo configuration has already set up ui related fields, [reference](https://wiki.metacubex.one/config/general/#_7).

+If it is the first time installing clashtui:
+- If you have changed the `basic_clash_config` or other configurations, restart clashtui to reparse the changes in `basic_clash_config`, etc.
+- Import a profile that does not require updating with a proxy.
+- Press `a` to update all resources dependent on the profile.
+- Press `Enter` to select this profile, merging the fields of `basic_clash_config` into `clash_cfg_path`.
+- Restart the mihomo service (StartClashService in ClashSrvCtl Tab).

 If the Windows platform fails to open `http://127.0.0.1:9090/ui`:
 -   In `ClashSrvCtl`, select `TestClashConfig` to check syntax correctness and automatic downloading of geo files.